 Why is the project needed?

 Self-evaluation has historically been the weakest area in school inspections.
+All schools have areas on which they can improve and the toolkit will encourage improvement of school performance.

 Self-evaluation and improvement processes underpinned by an open and honest collaborative culture should be an integral and ongoing feature of the work in all schools, regardless of their current performance/situation.
+This is a constructive process and should be embedded into the culture and embraced by staff to improve for the future.

 Our work will support and address these issues to improve the education for children and young people.